fp7-ofelia/ocf/src/doc/expedient/source/admin/openflow.rst

 correct.

 These certificates are installed wherever the ``GCF_X509_TRUSTED_CERT_DIR`` (see settings_) in your :file:`localsettings.py` points.
-For a default OpenSuSE RPM install, this would be :file:`/etc/expedient/gcf-x509-trusted.crt`.
-Copy the new certificate there, and then you will need to run :command:`make` in that directory.
+For a default install, this would be :file:`/etc/expedient/gcf-x509-trusted.crt`.
+Copy the new certificate there.
+The next step is to link that certificate using its hash in the ``SSLCACertificatePath`` setting of your apache vhost file.
+In a default package install, you can do this by running :command:`make` in :file:`/etc/expedient/apache/ca-certs`.
 You will also need to restart Apache. *IMPORTANT*: The Makefile assumes that the certificates you add all have a ``.crt`` extension.
-Only certificate files with that extension work (a mere rename is sufficient).
+Only certificate files with that extension work (a rename is sufficient).

 The XMLRPC URL for the GENI API is of the form ``https://<expedient.host>:<port>/openflow/gapi/``.